 ...Most of the shots didn’t look very good but the few that I liked, I liked a lot.

 Panorama Ridge is a tough hike (30km round trip, 1520m/5000ft elevation) from the base of the Garibaldi Provincial Park.
-Every gram of gear mattered on this trip; nevertheless, I’ve decided to pack a telephoto lens and specialty film just to see what would happen.
+Every gram of gear mattered on this trip; nevertheless, I decided to pack a telephoto lens and specialty film just to see what would happen.

 The camera of choice was my Olympus PEN FV 35mm half-frame SLR.
 The lens: 150mm 𝒇4 Olympus E-Zuiko Auto-T (210mm full-frame equiv.)
 This is probably the lightest setup possible for this kind of magnification: about 2.9° field of view.
 I was quite happy about it.

 Lomochrome Purple wasn’t the only film I took with me to the mountains, but it occupied a very significant portion of the trip — approximately a quarter of all the shots.
-Giving such a role to a specialty film felt like taking a risk — I knew enough about it to understand that it will limit the colour palette and possibly yield many sub-par exposures.
+Giving such a role to a specialty film felt like taking a risk — I knew enough about it to understand that it would limit the colour palette and possibly yield many sub-par exposures.
 Looking back at my 75 frames, all of the above turned out to be true, plus more: the grain looked somewhat distracting when enlarged on my laptop, having been scanned on my PrimeFilm XAs.

 I am showing you just the best few images from the roll here.